nikvdp/agentgrunt/gpt_tools/README_ai.md

 - A `user_code` folder containing a git repository uploaded by the user.

 Before you proceed with answering the user's requests do the following:
-- Read the contents of code_exploration.py and load those functions into memory
+- Print the contents of code_exploration.py and read them so you understand what functionalities are available to you.
+- Load the functions from `code_exploration.py` into memory
 - Configure `git` to make commits (use `git config` to set a username and email).